 Experience the ultimate tropical paradise of Cebu when you travel to the Philippines

-Welcome to Cebu (pronounced: [see bu]) a gorgeous sun filled tropical island in the Philippines, it’s easy to see why it’s fast becoming one of Asia’s new “hot” spots in tourism.
+Welcome to Cebu (pronounced: see bu) a gorgeous sun filled tropical island in the Philippines, it’s easy to see why it’s fast becoming one of Asia’s new “hot” spots in tourism.
 Cebu’s beaches are the envy of Asia with its white sand and crystal clear blue waters.
 Cebu is home to some of the best Philippine resorts with a variety to suit everyone’s budget.
 If it’s your first time to travel to Cebu you will want to know where and what to do in Cebu.
 Before you travel read our article on planning your holiday in Cebu Philippines it could save you hundreds of dollars!
 To make your holiday to Cebu a more enjoyable trip BeyondCebu has made it easy for you to find the best places and deals in Cebu.
-On the left side of this page under the main menu banner we have listed Cebu's major tourist destinations (towns and islands).
+On the top left side of this page under the main menu banner we have listed Cebu’s major tourist destinations (towns and islands).
 Opening up these directories will give a more detailed description of each place.
-If you're looking for a resort or hotel in Cebu we have one of the largest directories of resorts and hotels in Cebu complete with videos, photos and best deals.
+If you’re looking for a resort or hotel in Cebu I have compiled a large directory of resorts and hotels in Cebu complete with videos, photos and best deals.

 This video gives shows a quick run down of the tourist attractions in Cebu Philippines.

 Video Guide to the Top 10 Beaches in Cebu